Winds-AI/langchain_python_expense_tracker/docs/AI_EXTRACTION_PLAN.md

 ### Objectives

+- Extract structured fields from multiple input types:
-- Extract structured fields from a single natural language input:
+  - **Text Input**: Extract from natural language text entries
+  - **Voice Input**: Convert speech to text using Gemini STT, then extract structured fields
+  - Structured fields to extract:
     - amount (required, number)
     - category (required; must be in categories list)
     - subcategory (required; must be in selected category's subcategories)
     - description (required, text)
     - datetime (optional; default to now if absent)
 - Enforce taxonomy (no hallucinated categories/subcategories).
 - Return `valid=false` with `missing_fields` and `reason` when extraction incomplete.
+- Support Gujlish and Hindi-English code-switching for Indian users.

 ### Provider Abstraction ✅